strawberry-graphql/strawberry-sqlalchemy/README.md

 4. Push to the Branch (git push origin feature)
 5. Open a Pull Request

-For more details on how to contribute, as well as how to setup the project on your local machine, please refer to [the contribuiting docs](CONTRIBUTING.rst)
+For more details on how to contribute, as well as how to setup the project on your local machine, please refer to [the contributing docs](CONTRIBUTING.rst)

 ### Prerequisites